Observation of structures in the $J/\psi +\psi(2S)$ mass spectrum with the ATLAS detector

-The backgrounds are estimated in the order of ``others'', non-prompt, DPS, and SPS.
-The ``others'' background, consisting of events with at most one real charmonium, is modeled from data itself by requiring at least one charmonium candidate to contain a track that fails the muon identification.
-The charmonium mass sideband events are used to implement the normalization and corrections for this background.
-The non-prompt charmonium background is estimated with MC, which is corrected and normalized in a non-prompt CR defined by mainly reversing the $L_{xy}^{\text{charm}}$ requirement.
-The SPS and DPS di-charmonium backgrounds are also estimated with MC, which have been corrected in several kinematic variables in dedicated background CRs.
-The SPS (DPS) CR is defined with di-charmonium mass within [8, 12] ([14, 25])~\GeV, where it is relatively enriched and signal is depleted.
-The corrections are implemented by assigning event weights to MC events such that distributions of kinematic variables in the MC match the data in the CRs.
-The corrections are then applied to all regions.
-More details can be found in App.~\ref{app:bkg}.
+The backgrounds common to the $4\mu$ and $4\mu+2\pi$ channels are estimated sequentially in the order of Others, Nonprompt, DPS, and SPS.
+The Others background, consisting of events with at most one real charmonium, is estimated by a data-driven method based on the charmonium mass sideband events.
+The Nonprompt charmonium background is estimated with MC simulation, which is corrected and normalized in a Nonprompt CR defined by primarily reversing the $L_{xy}^{\text{charm}}$ requirement.
+The SPS and DPS di-charmonium backgrounds are also estimated using MC simulation.
+Dedicated CRs are defined to constrain the SPS and DPS background contributions.
+The SPS (DPS) CR is defined by requiring the di-charmonium mass to fall within [8, 12] ([14, 25])~\GeV, where the corresponding background contribution is dominant.
+The modeling of the SPS background depends on the \Pythia parameter \texttt{pT0timesMPI}.
+This parameter is part of the \texttt{SuppressSmallPT} settings~\cite{Sjostrand:2014zea} used to regularize the small-$p_{\text{T}}$ behavior of $2\to2$ scattering processes, and it has a significant impact on the shape of the di-charmonium mass spectrum predicted by the simulation.
+The nominal value of \texttt{pT0timesMPI} was determined by comparing the di-charmonium mass distributions in data and simulation in the SPS CR of the di-$J/\psi$ channel in Ref.~\cite{BPHY-2022-01}.

-To combine with the di-$J/\psi$ channel, the statistical inputs from Ref.~\cite{BPHY-2022-01} were used.
-This channel receives a feed-down background from the $J/\psi$+$\psi$(2S) channels where there is a $J/\psi$ in the decay products of $\psi$(2S), such as $\psi\text{(2S)}\to J/\psi \pi^+\pi^-$ or $J/\psi+\text{neutrals}$, and $\psi\text{(2S)}\to\gamma\chi_{c0,1,2}\to\gamma\gamma J/\psi$.
-Meanwhile, the $J/\psi+\psi\text{(2S)}\to 4\mu+2\pi$ channel receives a feed-up background from the di-$J/\psi$ channel, where four muons are combined with two random charged tracks that are reconstructed under the pion hypothesis.
-The feed-up background is reduced by about 65\% with the BDT, while 92\% of the signal is retained.
-For BDT training, the MC events containing true $\psi\text{(2S)}\to J/\psi+2\pi$ decays that are correctly reconstructed are treated as the signal, while the ones with random pions are treated as the background.
-More details can be found in App.~\ref{app:BDT}.
+The event selection criteria for various CRs used for background estimation are listed in Table~\ref{tab:bkgCR}.
+The Others, Nonprompt and DPS CRs are orthogonal to the SRs and CRs listed in Table~\ref{tab:selection}, whereas the SPS CR has some overlap with them.
+This overlap occurs for the sideband events in the SRs with $m_{4\mu(+2\pi)}>8$~\GeV, where the signal contribution is negligible.